 Get ready for another thrill on day three as you travel from Sequoia National Park to its even more famous neighboring attraction, Yosemite National Park.
 After driving through the myriad charming mining towns of the Sierra Nevadas, you’ll dock in one of the many national park campgrounds in Yosemite Village on the floor of the valley renowned worldwide for its natural beauty.

-Day four takes you from the west entrance of Yosemite National Park all the way to coastal city of San Francisco.
+Day four takes you from the west entrance of Yosemite National Park all the way to the coastal city of San Francisco.
 Leave the RV at the Candlestick RV Park, conveniently located along the bay in the city’s southeast corner.
 Hop aboard a round-trip shuttle bus for $12 and enjoy your day in the beautiful metropolitan city.
 Plan ahead, because there’s always lots to do in San Francisco!

-The Monteray Peninsula
+The Monterey Peninsula

 Days five and six allow a break from all those long travel days.
 You’ll stay at Moss Landing KOA on the rugged central coast, perfectly situated between the beautiful beach communities of Santa Cruz and Monterey.
 This is the perfect time to enjoy some fresh seafood, world-class beach combing, and maybe even get in a round of golf.

 On Day seven, enjoy a leisurely drive south on one of America’s most scenic roads, the Pacific Coast Highway.
-You will pass through Big Sur, the most famous sections of the highway.
+You will pass through Big Sur, the most famous section of the highway.
 Take your time and explore the area, admiring the bright blue Pacific to the west and the dramatic forested cliffs to the east, before settling in at Fernwood Resort just off the road.

 Continuing south on the Pacific Coast Highway on day eight you may want to stop to for a short hike on the McWay Falls trail in the Julia Pfeiffer Burns State Park.
 Here you will discover an impressive waterfall that drops to the sandy beach below and flows out into the sapphire-blue waters.
 The destination for the day is the coastal town of San Simeon where you will discover another of California’s most iconic sites — an intricate architectural marvel called the Hearst Castle.